jahinic/ST558_Project2/documents/entertainment.md

 ## Exploratory Data Analysis

-First, we can look at a basic summary and histograms of our target variable, the number of shares:
+First, we can look at a basic univariate summary and histograms of our target variable, the number of shares:

 ``` r
 summary(train$shares)